ncatlab/nlab-content/pages/2/9/7/1/1792/content.md

 [[suspension.jpg:pic]]

-shows the suspension of the blue circle as $X$; the green dots correspond to $2$ in the first definition below.
+from [Wikimedia](https://secure.wikimedia.org/wikipedia/commons/wiki/File:Suspension.svg) shows the suspension of the blue circle as $X$; the green dots correspond to $2$ in the first definition below.

 Note that we *replace* $X$ by a single point at each endpoint; we don\'t merely *identify* all of the points in $X$ there.
 This only makes a difference for the [[empty space]]; we should have $S \empty = \{\bot,\top\}$, not $S \empty = \empty$.
 (This is related to the issues in the definition of [[connected space]].)